sousaleandro/trees-everywhere/README.md

 # Trees Everywhere

-The project was developed as a technical assessment for the position of Junior Backend Developer.
+This project was developed as a technical assessment for the role of Junior Backend Developer.

 ## Objective